Assembly Configurations

 The model should update accordingly.
 If it doesn’t, check the model for design intent and the configurations definition for accurate selection.

-Onshape has a mechanism for also configuring assembly properties for each of the configuration inputs and options you have previously defined, directly from the Configuration panel.
+Onshape has a mechanism for also configuring assembly properties for each of the configuration inputs you have previously defined, directly from the Configuration panel.
 The properties available to be configured include: name, description, part number, revision, vendor, project, product line, title 1, title 2, title 3, not revision managed, and exclude from all BOMs.

 To configure an Assembly property:

-- With an existing configuration input in the Configuration panel, click at the top of the panel (shown below outlined in blue):
+- With an existing configuration input in the Configuration panel, click

-- Click .
+Click

 - Select the assembly property you wish to configure (Properties